 300 yards of Tannadice Road is all that separates the two Dundee clubs.
 This book looks at the origins of the clubs and the social, economic anf footballing changes in the town of Dundee during their 100

 An affectionate look, in words and pictures, at the most important events, seasons and individuals at the Cottage over the last century or so.
 4to.
 288pp.
-Subscriber's copy #146.
 Dust-wrapper, very good.

 Two volume facsimile of early Fulham F.C. programmes for the 1907-8 and 1908-9 seasons.
 Both 4to.
 Original green cloth, gilt titles in slip case as issued.
 Slip case a little bumped, otherwise a very

+Football book.
 Comprehensive statistical study of Halifax Town with season-by-season results, line-ups and analysis from 1911-2005.
 First edition.
 4to.
 144pp.
 Laminated pictorial boards.
 Profusely illustrated.
-A fine

 Volume 13 in the Soccer Data series of club histories, telling the story through stats of the Tigers since 1999.
-Softback.
+Paperback.
 4to.
 119pp.
 Illustrated.
-Glossy pictorial wrappers, nr as new.
+Glossy pictorial wrappers, very good.

 Football book.
 Statistical history of Derby County Football Club.
 8vo.
 492pp.
 Dust-wrapper, fine.